johntrogan/defender-docs/defender-endpoint/live-response-command-examples.md

 ```

 > [!NOTE]
-> Currently, `HKEY_USERS` reg hive is not supported for `remediate`.
+> Currently, `HKEY_USERS` reg hive isn't supported for `remediate`.
 This is a known issue, and we're looking into it.

 ## `run`